 For the University of St. Augustine for Health Sciences’ consumer information related to academics, university policy, financial aid, and more, please click here.

 Each USAHS student will be provided a University email address.
 Students will use email to stay connected with faculty, support staff, and other students at USAHS.
 Students should begin monitoring the account as soon as possible but no later than the first day of classes.
 The University will frequently use email to send important announcements and information.
 Students will be expected to be able to reply and interact in a timely manner.
-USAHS departments will only communicate with students using the USAHS email address.
+USAHS departments will communicate formally with students using the USAHS email address.

 Students may wish to use the organizational features of the email software (folders, contacts, etc.) to facilitate email management.
 Plan on checking email frequently and set up an electronic filing system for messages.
-Delete messages that have already been dealt with, and save attachments to a designated area on a hard drive.
+Delete messages that have already been dealt with and save attachments to a designated area on a hard drive.

 Remember to frequently check the spam or junk mailboxes.
-Sometimes University emails (.edu addresses) are identified as spam and important information is missed because the email message is not in the usual inbox.
+Sometimes university emails (.edu addresses) are identified as spam and important information is missed because the email message is not in the usual inbox.